Vertex algebras and quantum master equation: formalism and effective renormalization

-\begin{eg} Typically, suppose we have an adjoint operator $Q^\dagger$ such that $ [Q, Q^\dagger] $ is a generalized Laplacian.
-Then given $t>0$, the integral kernel $K_t$ for the heat operator $e^{-t[Q, Q^\dagger]}$ can be viewed as a renormalized BV kernel.
-In this case, the regularized propagator is given by
+We find that $K_t$ can be viewed as a renormalized BV kernel for any $t>0$.
+In this case, the paramatrix is $P_0^t$ and the regularized propagator is $P_{t_1}^{t_2}$.
+Such heat kernel renormalization will be our main applications. \end{eg}